Dev43/harpocrates/README.md

 ## Why should I care?

-Fully Homomorphic Encryption allows you to keep your data private, which was never possible before.
+Fully Homomorphic Encryption allows you to keep your data private, in a way which was never possible before.
 To be able to get analytics on your data, you would usually be required to decrypt it from you database, send it to a third party so they can crunch the numbers and get it back to you.
 This means that to gain insight into your own data, you have to give it **all** away.
 With FHE, you don't have to, these same insights can be gotten while never ever revealing the inputs (and even the output!).

 This allows you to do multi-party computation, identity management, private database lookups, games with full privacy and more!